Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic_Linux/linuxCommands.md

 # List of useful commands to use for linux to mannuver thru linux CMDS

 - ls
+  - Shows what is currently in the dir/folder

 - cd [path]
   - Move back or foward within box